-M13, D01, D02, D03, D06, D07, D09, D10 Objective 5
+Key links to other relevant policies and objectivesM13, D01, D02, D03, D06, D07, D09, D10Objective 5

-5.81 In some mineral workings, particularly for sand and gravel and some crushed rock types, the primary mineral occurs alongside clay deposits which sometimes may need to be removed to access the primary target mineral.
+5.84 In some mineral workings, particularly for sand and gravel and some crushed rock types, the primary mineral occurs alongside clay deposits which sometimes may need to be removed to access the primary target mineral.
 Such clay deposits can, in some cases, have commercial value and it may be justifiable for them to be extracted and used off site.
 However, for this to represent a sustainable form of mineral extraction, it will be important to ensure that removing incidental clay off-site would not significantly increase the overall environmental impacts compared with extracting the primary mineral, including in relation to reclamation and afteruse of the site.
 Clay materials are often retained on site and replaced in worked-out areas to help to provide a satisfactory final landform.
 Where it is proposed to remove such clay from the site, applicants will need to demonstrate that a satisfactory standard of reclamation and afteruse can still be achieved.